Skip to main content

 Performance Benchmarks

-TL;DR: ekoDB delivers 38-103K ops/sec on production workloads with full durability, achieving 3-7x better throughput than PostgreSQL/MongoDB on write-heavy workloads while using 2-5x less CPU.
-Single binary replaces 4-5 services with built-in auth, encryption, search, and real-time subscriptions.
+TL;DR: ekoDB delivers 37–127K ops/sec on production workloads with full durability and encryption.
+Both ekoDB (Key-Value) and ekoDB (Collections) score A grade and lead every YCSB workload against 4 competitors (PostgreSQL, MongoDB, MySQL, Redis) — 3.7–7.3x faster on writes, 1.1–2.1x faster on reads — while using 2–5x less CPU.
+A single ~50MB Rust binary replaces 4–5 services with built-in auth, encryption, search, and real-time subscriptions.

 When to Use ekoDB (and When Not To)